-Suitable Employment: Removed "32 hours per week" from definition in accordance with new NOFA.
-Added statement about reasonable accommodations.
+Suitable Employment: Removed "32 hours per week" from definition in accordance with new NOFA; Added statement about reasonable accommodations; added that suitability of employment will be determined on a case-by-case basis.

-III.
-FAMILY DEMOGRAPHICS - PUBLIC

-HOUSING

-Added explanation of RAD conversion of PH properties (Demographics updated as of 11/14/18)

-IV.
-FAMILY DEMOGRAPHICS-PROJECT BASED RENTAL ASSISTANCE PROGRAM

-Added this program and intention to serve PBRA families with this combined program with HCV and PH families.
-(Demographics updated as of 11/14/18)

-- V. FAMILY DEMOGRAPHICS-HOUSING CHOICE VOUCHER PROGRAM (Demographics updated as of 11/14/18) - VI.
-FSS PROGRAM PARTICIPANTS- ANTICIPATED PARTICIPATION: Added Project Based Rental Assistance program conversion
+- III.
+FAMILY DEMOGRAPHICS PUBLIC HOUSING Added explanation of RAD conversion of PH properties (Demographics updated as of 2/21/2020) - IV.
+FAMILY DEMOGRAPHICS-HOUSING CHOICE VOUCHER PROGRAM (Demographics updated as of 2/21/2020) - VI.
+ESTIMATE OF PARTICIPATING FAMILIES

+A. Public Housing- Added language about serving the remaining PH families B. Project Based Rental Assistance- Added language about only serving PBRA families that were previously enrolled.

+C. Housing Choice Voucher Program-Includes language regarding FSS Coordinators who serve PH and PBRA members to also have HCV members as needed to maintain their caseload sizes; altered waitlist posting to remove set date of opening every year; noted waitlist opening announcement to be made on website and social media.

 VII.
-ESTIMATE OF PARTICIPATING FAMILIES

-A. Public Housing- Added language about PBRA families to be served with RAD

-- B. Project Based Rental Assistance- Added this category of families and maximum caseloads planned - C. Housing Choice Voucher Program-Includes language regarding FSS Coordinators who serve PH and PBRA members to also have HCV members as needed to maintain their caseload sizes.

-Altered waitlist posting to remove set date of opening every year.

-- VIII.
-TIMETABLE FOR IMPLEMENTATION: Description added of the plan to add PBRA families into the existing joint PH and HCV FSS Program. - IX.
-OUTREACH EFFORTS: Changed job title of HCV staff handling rent calculation Removed "job fairs" and added "workshops" to reflect services provided more often to members; added sexual identity and sexual orientation to list of factors that will not be considered during outreach - X. SELECTION PROCEDURES PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAM: Added PBRA Program - A. Reasonable Accomodations: Added language about obtaining suitable employment - B. Non-discrimination: Added sexual identity and sexual orientation to list of protections - C. Application Procedures- (a)Added title of FSS Program supervisor; added PBRA Program: added HCVFSS to language abut porting. - (b) Added email for method of contact; Altered language on timeline for FSS orientation to further accommodate new applicants - XI.
-METHOD OF IDENTIFICATION FOR FAMILY SUPPORT NEEDS - B. Family Responsibilities: Added PBRA to listing of programs - C. HACA Responsibilities: Added email to methods of contact; added PBRA to staffing and updated title for HCV staff - XII.
-INCENTIVES TO ENCOURAGE PARTICIPATION PUBLIC HOUSING
+TIMETABLE FOR IMPLEMENTATION: Description added of joint PH and HCV FSS Program.
+Enrollment of PH and HCV on a rolling basis.
+PH enrollment to cease prior to conversion to PBRA. calculations; removed "job fairs" and added "workshops" to reflect services provided more often to members; added age, sexual identity, and sexual orientation to list of factors that will not be considered during outreach; added outreach will occur when vouchers are distributed to HCV, FUP, and VASH; FSS Coordinators will directly notify FUP youth and families and will notify HCV & VASH staff to notify their residents when the FSS waitlist is open.

+IX.
+SELECTION PROCEDURES - PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAM:

+A. Reasonable Accommodations: Added language about obtaining suitable employment

+B. Non-discrimination: Added age; sexual identity and sexual orientation to list of protections

+C. Application Procedures- (1) Added title of FSS Program supervisor; added HCV FSS to language about porting.

+(2) Added email for method of contact; added possible virtual orientations; Altered language on timeline for FSS orientation to further accommodate new applicants

+X. PORTABILITY PROVISIONS:

+Added this section to include guidance on incoming and outgoing portability of FSS Contract.
+CoP mist be signed within 90 days of lease-up for outgoing or incoming FSS participants.

+XI.
+METHOD OF IDENTIFICATION FOR FAMILY SUPPORT NEEDS

+B. Family Responsibilities: Added PBRA to listing of programs; removed "quarterly" progress reviews to accommodate more and less frequent meetings based on individual participant need.

+C. HACA Responsibilities: Added email to methods of contact; added PBRA to staffing and updated title for HCV staff; removing quarterly progress reviews and adding that reviews will be based on need but at least twice per year (monthly to semi-annually)

-AND HOUSING CHOICE VOUCHER PROGRAM: Added Project Based Rental
+XII.
+INCENTIVES TO ENCOURAGE PARTICIPATION - PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAM: Added Project Based Rental Assistance to this title

-Assistance to this title - A. Formed Partnerships with Public and Private Entities: Added language about HACA's non-profit that provides FSS members with supportive services - B. Ecrow Account: Added language about the Jobs Plus EID and PBRA escrow calculation - 1.
-Deposits: Added PIH Notice for Multifamily FSS to address PBRA families - 2.
-Disbursements: Added language about HCV families being only program that can graduate do to income level.
+B. Formed Partnerships with Public and Private Entities: Added language about HACA's non-profit that provides FSS members with supportive services

+C. Escrow Account: Added language about the Jobs Plus EID and PBRA escrow calculation; Added language about cooperation needed between property management for PBRA properties and FSS staff for escrow calculation

+- 1. Deposits: Added PIH Notice for Multifamily FSS to address PBRA families - 2.
+Disbursements: Added language about HCV being only program that FSS participants can graduate do to income level.
 Added PIH notice about Multifamily FSS, FSS staff duties, and removed EIV language for income verification.